 I’d also probably say that Follow Me is one of the hardest trails on the mountain.
 It’s narrow with lots of rocks and roots that could definitely be show-stoppers.
 It also tends to get hammered throughout the season making it even more challenging.
 That’s not to scare you off, though.
 If you’re an adept rider, go for it!

 This is my go-to warm-up run.
 Off the Top and Beach Cruiser are fast and easy while White Bark and Richter add some techy bits.
-If you want to keep things chill, stay on Beach Cruiser instead of taking White Bark.
+If you want to keep things chill, stay on Beach Cruiser all the way down instead of taking White Bark and Richter.